vinay878787/colbin-assignment-frontend/README.md

 ## Recruitment Platform Frontend

+NOTE: USE PRODUCTION ONLY IF YOU WERE NOT ABLE TO SETUP LOCALLY.
+THIS IS A FREE TIER SERVICE .
+IT MIGHT BREAK ANYTIME SOON WITHIN A WEEK .
+IF YOU USE PRODUCTION , YOU DONT NEED TO SETUP DB
+DELOYED PRODUCTION FRONTEND LINK : https://colbin-assignment-frontend.vercel.app/

+DEPLOYED PRODUCTION BACKEND LINK : https://colbin-assignment-backend.onrender.com

 A modern, responsive recruitment platform frontend built with React, TypeScript, Vite, MUI, Tailwind CSS, TanStack Query, React Hook Form, Axios, and React Toastify.

 ---